Presencial, Online, Streaming

 • Understanding debt and equity: Different types of debt and equity, and how they affect capital structure.

-• Assessment of financial risk: Methods to assess the financial risk associated with different capital structures.
+• Assessment of financial risk: Methods for assessing financial risk associated with different capital structures.

 • Optimal capital structure: How to determine the optimal capital structure to maximize company value.